uncefact/vocab-codes/.github/ISSUE_TEMPLATE/recommendation-21-maintenance-request.md

 ---
-name: Recommendation 28 Maintenance Request
+name: Recommendation 21 Maintenance Request
-about: This issue template allows to raise a maintenance requestion for Recommendation 28 Code List
+about: This issue template allows to raise a maintenance requestion for Recommendation 21 Code List
-title: "[Rec28 MR]"
+title: "[Rec21 MR]"
-labels: MR, Rec-28
+labels: MR, Rec-21
 assignees: kshychko

 ---
 ## Maintenance Request details
 <!-- Please describe the details of the maintenance request you are raising including the reason -->
-STATUS:
+Status:
 Code:
 Name:
 Description:
+Numeric code:

 Reason:

 ## Related Pull Request